pulumi/docs/reference/faq.md

 $ pulumi stack import --file my-app-production.checkpoint.json # import the new existing checkpoint into pulumi.com
 ```

-In addition, if you have any encrypted configuration in your stack, you'll need to re-run `pulumi config set --secret <key> <value>` because pulumi.com uses a different key to encrypt your secrets than the local endpoint.
+In addition, if you have any encrypted configuration in your stack, you'll need to re-run `pulumi config set --secret <key> <value>` because pulumi.com uses a different key to encrypt your secrets than the local endpoint does.